wehlutyk/2016-09-daad-research-project/project.md

 @fuentes_evolution_2006, among others, instead suggests that cultural evolution is best captured together with biological evolution in an extended framework for life evolution such as Developmental Systems Theory [@oyama_cycles_2001] which can account for multiple inheritance and sensitivity to context.
 As @ingold_trouble_2007 [p.
 16] explains:

-> (...) developmental thinking allows us to recognize that we are not dealing with separate but parallel systems, respectively biological and cultural, but rather that the biological process of development, of the living human organism in its environment, *is* precisely the process by which cultural knowledge and skills are inculcated and embodied.
+> [D]evelopmental thinking allows us to recognize that we are not dealing with separate but parallel systems, respectively biological and cultural, but rather that the biological process of development, of the living human organism in its environment, *is* precisely the process by which cultural knowledge and skills are inculcated and embodied.^[Emphasis is the author's.]

 Far from being a secondary issue for the empirical work we advocate, this debate is central in attempts to formalise the relationships between representation and context, which is where the meaning of a representation emerges.
 In spite of this, the question has remained in anthropological circles and, to our knowledge, is not yet explicitly addressed by cognitively inspired empirical work [@ingold_trouble_2007].
-A second article, submitted to *Travaux de Linguistique*,^[ The initial abstract proposal has been accepted for a special issue on "Les mèmes langagiers : Propagation, figement et déformation", the full manuscript is currently under review.
+A second article, "*Pour une étude du contexte d'interprétation*", submitted to *Travaux de Linguistique*,^[ The initial abstract proposal has been accepted for a special issue on "*Les mèmes langagiers : Propagation, figement et déformation*".
+  The full manuscript is currently under review, and a copy of it is attached in the grant application folder.
 ]
 discusses this issue and describes how it surfaces in experiments where the representations are short sentences, such as those described in the sections preceding and following this one.
 We believe that bringing together criticisms from the various disciplines interested in cultural evolution, on one side, and further developing empirical approaches, on the other side, will enable the fields involved to test any hypotheses which have not yet been examined under consensual conditions.